Island Veterinary Scholars Program

 For a student to be considered for the IVSP scholar stipend, co-funded by Boehringer Ingelheim:

 - Applicants must be active veterinary students at SGU or a non-host veterinary institution.
+Preapproved students from associated international veterinary schools may apply.

-- Applicants must be in the first or second year of their veterinary program (SGUSVM: Term 1-4 during Spring Term 2019).
+- Applicants must be in the first or second year of their veterinary program (SGUSVM: Term 1-4 during Spring Term 2024).

 - Applicants must NOT have a master of science degree (MSc) or a PhD, nor be in an MSc or PhD program.
 Scholars may have a master in public health or be in an MPH program.

-- Applicants must able to fulfill all IVSP requirements, including being present at SGUSVM for all scheduled IVSP events, actively participating in mentored research during the designated summer research time, and constructing and presenting a poster for the SGU Research Day and the Boehringer Ingelheim/NIH Symposium.
+- Applicants must able to fulfill all IVSP requirements, including being present at SGUSVM for all scheduled IVSP events, actively participating in mentored research during the designated summer research time, and constructing and presenting a poster for the SGU Research Day and the Boehringer Ingelheim/NIH Veterinary Student Symposium.

 - Applicants must have strong undergraduate and professional academic records.